How to Find High-Quality Affordable Furnishings Online:

 This is one reason that using the internet for research (but then checking out an item in person before buying) can be a good idea.
 With platforms like Craigslist or Facebook Marketplace, being able to check things out first (e.g., so you don’t end up with solid-wood furniture that smells “smoky”) is generally a given.
 But if you’re not sure, it’s always better to ask before plunking down your credit card number.

 The one major exception is if you’re hunting online to take advantage of a retailer’s tailspin into bankruptcy.
-In these cases, returns and warranties are generally n/a.
+In these cases, returns and warranties are generally not available.
 So again, buyer beware – and make sure you’re happy with your purchase before you commit.
 If you figure out after the fact that your new couch is actually 2 inches wider than the alcove in your living room where you’d hoped to plant it, too bad.

 What about you?
 Have you ever bought furniture online?
 What great tips do you have for us as we sofa-hunt this summer, and/or for anyone else considering buying furniture online?
 Please drop us a comment and let us know!!!